Trauma Therapy in Kyneton

 Phase One: Stabilization & Safety

 Before we touch trauma, we build a foundation of stability.
-This means developing skills to regulate your nervous system, grounding techniques, and establishing safety in the therapeutic relationship.
+This means developing skills to settle and ground yourself, grounding techniques, and establishing safety in the therapeutic relationship.
 You learn to feel more present and resourced.
 This phase is essential and never rushed.

 Phase Two: Processing & Resolution

 Once stability is established, we gently work with the trauma itself.
-Not by reliving it, but by helping your nervous system complete the survival responses that were interrupted.
+Not by reliving it, but by helping your body complete the survival responses that were interrupted.
 We work at a pace your system can handle, always keeping you resourced and grounded.
 Healing happens in the body.

 Phase Three: Integration & Resilience

 As the trauma resolves, we consolidate the changes and help you integrate this new capacity for safety and presence.
-You develop lasting resilience, not just symptom relief.
-This is where you truly reclaim your life and your future.
+You develop a greater capacity for safety and presence — not just relief from symptoms, but a different relationship with yourself.

 What trauma therapy sessions look like